sagemath/sagewiki_to_gh-2022-10-10/days65.md

 == (Personal) Goals for the Week ==
 ''Participants should feel free to add to this list in advance of the meeting.
 Anonymous contributions are okay.''

  * Develop code for Hopf monoids in species (Lauve)
  * Learn how to use SAGE in my classroom
+ * Resume coding basic algebraic structure for KLR-algebras, quantum shuffle algebras, etc (Im)

 == Participants ==